Welcome to the Harwich Peninsula U3A web site.

 To use the site please go to the "Groups" page for details of all the groups currently running.
 This will give you details of what the group does, when they meet and often the future programme they intend to follow.
 Also included are contact details for the group.
-If you wish to see the programme for the monthly meeting at the Cliff Hotel please go to the "Events" page.
+If you wish to see the programme for the monthly meeting at the Waterfront please go to the "Events" page.
 The "Links" page gives details of all links to external web sites included in the site.
 The "Contact" page is the page to use if you want to contact group leaders, the editor or join using e-mail.

 Go to the "Newsletter" page.

 Computer classes available on Thursday mornings from 10 am til 12 am at Long Meadows Community Centre.
 Cost £3 per session.
 All levels catered for.

 FREE LEGAL ADVICE

 Free 24 hour legal assistance is available to U3A members.
 Contact a committee member for details if this service is needed.